US Open Weather Forecast - Shinnecock Hills 2018

 Last time the US Open was held at Shinnecock Hills in 2004, hot weather and winds burnt the course out and workers had to water the 7th green during play on Sunday after it became near-impossible to stop a ball on.

-How is it looking this week?
+It was wet to start with and the course was playing softer than on day one.

-Overall it looks good with no rain forecast during the four tournament days and winds looking easier than they could have been.
+How is it looking for the weekend?

 Who will survive the toughest test of the…